 M. Payment of Grant Funds: Grantees will receive payments electronically through the U.S. Department of Health and Human Services Payment Management System (HHS PMS).
 Grantees will have the ability to request payments as frequently as they choose subject to the following limitations: during the first quarter of the grantee's grant award period, the grantee's cumulative requests for funds may not exceed 30 percent of the total grant award without written approval by VA; during each successive period the grantee may request up to 10 percent of the total award by VA.
-By the end of the grantee's grant award period, the grantee's cumulative requests for grant funds may not exceed 100 percent of the total grant award.
+By the end of the Start Printed Page 33474grantee's grant award period, the grantee's cumulative requests for grant funds may not exceed 100 percent of the total grant award.

 N. Monitoring: VA places great emphasis on the responsibility and accountability of grantees.
 Applicants should be aware of the following: upon execution of a grant agreement with VA, grantees will have a liaison appointed by VA who will provide oversight and monitor services provided to participants.
 All grantees must submit to VA quarterly reports based on the Federal fiscal year, which include the following information: